shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

             reverse: "&"
         }

 Let's check the directive template.
 We can see that these properties are referenced there.
 This means, these properties are finally going to be used inside our directives template or the directive link function.
-Their behavior depends on the values –– also known as  __*Prefixes*__  –– provided.
+Their behaviour depends on the values –– also known as  __*Prefixes*__  –– provided.
 These  __*Prefixes*__ are basically used to bind the parent scope's methods and properties to the directive scope.

 There're 3 types of prefixes AngularJS provides.